[4 MIN READ]

 Gum or periodontal disease

+The Centers for Disease Control and Prevention (CDC) reports that 68 percent of adults age 65 or older have gum disease.
 Even with regular dental visits, years of plaque buildup can cause gum disease, which makes gums swollen, red and prone to bleeding.
 Gum disease can eventually cause the gums to pull away from the teeth, which can lead to tooth loss or nerve damage.

 Even with regular dental visits, years of plaque buildup can cause gum disease, which makes gums swollen, red and prone to bleeding.